The 2D Muskat Problem I: Local Regularity on the Half-plane, Plane, and Strips: Derivation of and the Start of the Proof of Theorem

-The evolution is now fully determined by the motion of this curve, and hence by \eqref{1.4}.
-If we want to recast it in terms of $f$ only, we can do that by adding a multiple of the tangent vector $(1,f_x(x,t))$ to $u(x,f(x,t),t)$, which does not change the motion of the curve as a set provided $f(\cdot,t)$ is continuously differentiable.
+If we want to recast this evolution in terms of a PDE for $f$, we can do that by adding some multiple of the tangent vector $(1,f_x(x,t))$ to \eqref{1.4}, which again does not change the motion of $\Gamma_f$ provided $f(\cdot,t)$ is continuously differentiable.
 We choose this multiple so that the resulting vector's first coordinate vanishes.
 That is, we replace $u$ by

 whose first coordinate is

 Hence $\Gamma_f$ for $f(\cdot,t)\ge 0$ moves with velocity $u$ precisely when $f_t(x,t)=v_2(x,f(x,t),t)$ for all $(x,t)\in\bbR\times\bbR^+$, which after the change of variables $y\leftrightarrow x-y$ becomes \eqref{1.5}.
 Note also that this change of variables and \eqref{2.1} below show that the multiple of $(1,f_x(x,t))$ that we added above is in fact bounded when $\|f(\cdot,t)\|_{C^2_\gamma(\bbR)}<\infty$ (see the definition below), which holds in the setting of Theorem \ref{T.1.1}.
 In the case of the whole plane, this argument similarly gives \eqref{1.13}.